The approaching school holidays are a welcome break for lots of families.

 In this article we look at six ideas to help you keep kids busy during the Term 1 school holidays.

 Be Healthy was created by VicHealth to provide helpful tips and advice on how you and your family can stay healthy.
 You can read more Be Healthy articles .

-Four school holiday activity ideas for Victorians staying at home
+Six school holiday activity ideas for Victorian families

-You can read our blog post with more Kids Thrive activity suggestions here, including ways to get them involved with daily tasks to help you around the house.
+You can read our article with more Kids Thrive activity suggestions here, including ways to get them involved with daily tasks to help you around the house.

-The school holidays is a perfect time to get kids excited about easy healthy recipes you can use for school lunches next term.
+Did you know that kids are more likely to try fruits and veggies if they help cook with them?
+The school holidays are a perfect time to get kids excited about cooking easy healthy recipes.
+If they like them, you can even use them for school lunches when school returns!